LOWER YELLOWSTONE RURAL ELECTRIC ASSOCIATION, INC.

 SECTION 2.
 Special Meetings.

-SECTION 3.
-Notice of Trustees' Meetings.
-Written notice of the time, place and purpose of any special meeting of the board of trustees shall be delivered not less than five days previous thereto, either personally or by mail, by or at the direction of the Secretary, or upon a default in duty by the Secretary, by the President, or the trustees calling the meeting, to each trustee.
-If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the trustee at his address as it appears on the records of the Cooperative, with postage thereon prepaid.
+- Special meetings of the board of trustees may be called by the president or by any three trustees, and it shall thereupon be the duty of the secretary to cause notice of such meeting to be given.
+The president or the trustees calling the meeting shall fix the time and place of the special meeting.
+Not less than five (5) days before the meeting, written notice of the time, place and purpose of any special meeting of the board of trustees shall be delivered to each trustee either personally, by mail, or electronic means, by or at the direction of the president, or the trustees calling the meeting.
+If mailed, such notice shall be deemed to be delivered when deposited in the United States mail addressed to the trustee at their address as it appears on the records of the Cooperative, with postage thereon prepaid.

 SECTION 4.
 President.
-The President shall:
+The president shall:

 SECTION 5.
 Vice President.
 In the absence of the President, or in the event of his inability or refusal to act, the Vice-President shall perform the duties of the President, and when so acting, shall have all the powers of and be subject to all the restrictions upon the President.
 The Vice-President shall also perform such other duties as from time to time may be assigned to him by the board of trustees.

 SECTION 6.
 Secretary.
-The Secretary shall be responsible for:
+The secretary shall be responsible for:

-c. the safekeeping of the corporate books and records and the seal of the Cooperative and affixing the seal of the Cooperative to all documents, the execution of which on behalf of the Cooperative under its seal is duly authorized in accordance with the provisions of these bylaws;
+- Ensuring the safekeeping of the corporate books and records and the seal of the Cooperative and affixing the seal of the Cooperative to all documents, the execution of which on behalf of the Cooperative under its seal is duly authorized in accordance with the provisions of these bylaws;

-a. custody of all funds and securities of the Cooperative;
+- Custody of all funds and securities of the Cooperative;

-b. the receipt of and the issuance of receipts for all monies due and payable to the Cooperative and for the deposit of all such monies in the name of the Cooperative in such bank or banks as shall be selected in accordance with the provisions of these bylaws; and
+- The receipt of and the issuance of receipts for all monies due and payable to the Cooperative and for the deposit of all such monies in the name of the Cooperative in such bank or banks as shall be selected in accordance with the provisions of these bylaws; and

 SECTION 1.
 Patronage Capital In Connection with Furnishing Electric Energy and Other Services.
 In the furnishing of electric energy, and other services the Cooperative's operations shall be so conducted that all members will, through their patronage, furnish capital for the Cooperative.
 In order to induce patronage and to assure that the Cooperative will operate on a non-profit basis the Cooperative is obligated to account on a patronage basis, to all its members for all amounts received and receivable from the furnishing of electric energy and other services in excess of operating costs and expenses properly chargeable against the furnishing of electric energy and providing of additional services.
 All such amounts in excess of operating costs and expenses at the moment of receipt by the Cooperative are received with the understanding that they are furnished by the members, as capital.
 The Cooperative is obligated to pay by credits to a capital account for each member all such amounts in excess of operating costs and expenses.
-The books and records of the Cooperative shall be set up and kept in such a manner that at the end of each fiscal year the amount of capital, if any, so furnished by each member is clearly reflected and credited in an appropriate record to the capital account of each member, and the Cooperative shall within a reasonable time after the close of the fiscal year notify each member of the amount of capital so credited to their account.
+The books and records of the Cooperative shall be set up and kept in such a manner that at the end of each fiscal year the amount of capital, if any, so furnished by each member is clearly reflected and credited in an appropriate record to the capital account of each member and the Cooperative shall within a reasonable time after the close of the fiscal year notify each member of the amount of capital so credited to their account.
 All such amounts credited to the capital account of any member shall have the same status as though they had been paid to the member in cash in pursuance of a legal obligation to do so and the member had then furnished the Cooperative corresponding amounts for capital.

 All other amounts received by the Cooperative from its operations in excess of costs and

-a. used to offset any losses incurred during the current or any prior fiscal year, and
+- Used to offset any losses incurred during the current or any prior fiscal year, and

-b. to the extent not needed for that purpose, allocated to its members on a patronage basis and any amount so allocated shall be included as part of the capital credited to the accounts of members, as herein provided.
+- To the extent not needed for that purpose, allocated to its members on a patronage basis and any amount so allocated shall be included as part of the capital credited to the accounts of members, as herein provided.

 In the event of dissolution or liquidation of the Cooperative, after all outstanding indebtedness of the Cooperative shall have been paid, outstanding capital credits shall be retired without priority on a pro rata basis before any payments are made on account of property rights of members.
 If, at any time prior to dissolution or liquidation, the board shall determine that the financial condition of the Cooperative will not be impaired thereby, the capital credited to members’ accounts may be retired in full or in part.
 The board shall determine the method, basis, priority and order of retirement, if any, for all amounts hereafter furnished as capital.

-Capital credited to the account of each member shall be assignable only on the books of the Cooperative pursuant to written instruction from the assignor and only to successors in interest or successors in occupancy in all or a part of such member’s premises served by the Cooperative unless the board, acting under policies of general application, shall determine otherwise.
+Capital credited to the account of each member shall be assignable only on the books of the Cooperative pursuant to written instruction from the assignor and only to successors in interest or successors in occupancy in all or a part of such member’ premises served by the Cooperative unless the board, acting under policies of general application, shall determine otherwise.

 Notwithstanding any other provision of these bylaws, the board at its discretion, shall have the power at any time to determine the application and retirement of capital credits in the best interest of the Cooperative and the board at its discretion shall have the power at any time upon the death of any member, (who was a natural person) if the legal representatives of their estate shall request in writing that the capital credited to any such member be retired prior to the time such capital would otherwise be retired under the provisions of these bylaws, to retire capital credited to any such member immediately upon such terms and conditions as the board, acting under policies of general application, and the legal representatives of such member’s estate shall agree upon; provided, however, that the financial condition of the Cooperative will not be impaired thereby.